-Here is a classic tuna salad recipe that will never get old.
-It is simple to make, low carb, paleo and whole 30 approved and absolutely delicious!
+Here is a paleo tuna salad recipe that will never get old.
+It is simple to make, low carb, paleo, and whole 30-approved, and absolutely delicious!

 I found a large rock, which provided a fine seat and took a bite of my very late lunch.
 The sun beating on whatever part of me that wasn’t covered up, which wasn’t much.
 After all 43 is still cold but alfresco seemed like a good idea.
 Eyes closed, I soaked up the sun.
 My children’s gleeful voices cutting through jovial bird songs, as they made their way from mud to snow and back again, squealing with delight.

 The sky was a piercing shade of blue.
 Next to me a cluster of snow drops swaying in the breeze.
 Picking one up, I studied its detail.
 Every year, I feel a jolt of excitement the moment I spot them.
 An announcement of what’s to come; green, life, a new season.

 I’ve had years to figure out what I like and don’t like and am open to exploring and learning.
 But there’s something to be said about the tried and true.
 Flavors and combinations that work synergistically, that compliment each other the way an exposed collar bone and an off the shoulder sweater do.
 They’re sexy - they work.

 So how do you make tuna salad sexy?
 You add the things you’ve probably eaten your whole life but you tweak them a bit and use St. Jude’s tuna as the base.
 When it comes to making a delicious tuna salad, quality is key.
 And for me, it doesn’t get better than using a delicious tuna, that’s sustainably and wild-caught.
 And don’t forget about the mayo and mustard - make sure they’re of good quality too as they can really make or break a salad.

 This paleo tuna salad is:

 - Low carb

 - Whole 30